-In the FRB cosmology, $\rm DM$ plays the role of a proxy of the luminosity distance $d_L$.~To study cosmology, the redshift of FRB should be known, but this is not easy.
-In the early years, cosmology has been studied by using the simulated FRBs with mock redshifts (see e.g.~\cite{Deng:2013aga,Yang:2016zbm,Gao:2014iva,Zhou:2014yta, Qiang:2019zrs,Qiang:2020vta,Qiang:2021bwb,Qiang:2021ljr,Guo:2022wpf, Guo:2023hgb}).~It is worth noting that the method of dark sirens in the field of gravitational waves was proposed to be applied to unlocalized FRBs in~\cite{Zhao:2022yiv}.~In the recent years, more and more FRBs have been well localized and hence their redshifts were observationally known.~So, the FRB cosmology becomes thriving with these localized FRBs.
+In FRB cosmology, $\rm DM$ plays the role of a proxy of the luminosity distance $d_L$.~To study cosmology, the redshift of FRB should be known, but this has historically been difficult to determine because of the poor FRB localizations and the lack of electromagnetic counterparts.~In the absence of measured redshifts, studies originally used simulated FRBs with mock redshifts (see e.g.~\cite{Deng:2013aga, Yang:2016zbm,Gao:2014iva,Zhou:2014yta,Qiang:2019zrs,Qiang:2020vta, Qiang:2021bwb,Qiang:2021ljr,Guo:2022wpf,Guo:2023hgb}).~It is worth noting that the method of dark sirens in the field of gravitational waves was proposed to be applied to unlocalized FRBs in~\cite{Zhao:2022yiv}.~In recent years, more and more FRBs have been well localized and hence their redshifts could be measured, enabling precision cosmology with FRBs.

-In the past years, $\rm DM_{host}$ was usually assumed to be a given constant, and $\langle{\rm DM_{IGM}}\rangle$ was directly used in place of $\rm DM_{IGM}$.~However, these deviate from the real universe in fact.~Noting that $\langle{\rm DM_{IGM}}\rangle$ is the mean value of $\rm DM_{IGM}$ in all directions of the lines of sight, and Eq.~(\ref{eq2}) is derived from cosmological principle, $\rm DM_{IGM}$ should deviate from $\langle{\rm DM_{IGM}}\rangle$ since the plasma density fluctuates along the line of sight~\cite{McQuinn:2013tmc,Ioka:2003fr,Inoue:2003ga, Jaroszynski:2018vgh}.
-Recently, the new methodology proposed by Macquart {\it et al.}~\cite{Macquart:2020lln} has been widely used in the literature.
-In this methodology, both $\rm DM_{IGM}$ and $\rm DM_{host}$ are instead described by probability distribution functions (PDFs), and the model parameters are constrained by maximizing the likelihood.~We will briefly review this methodology in Sec.~\ref{sec2a}.
+Previously, $\rm DM_{host}$ was usually assumed to be a given constant, and $\langle{\rm DM_{IGM}}\rangle$ was directly used in place of $\rm DM_{IGM}$.~However, these assumptions are not realistic.~Noting that $\langle{\rm DM_{IGM}}\rangle$ is the mean value of $\rm DM_{IGM}$ in all directions of the lines of sight, and Eq.~(\ref{eq2}) is derived under the assumption of the cosmological principle, $\rm DM_{IGM}$ should deviate from $\langle{\rm DM_{IGM}}\rangle$ since the plasma density fluctuates along the line of sight~\cite{McQuinn:2013tmc,Ioka:2003fr, Inoue:2003ga,Jaroszynski:2018vgh}.~Recently, the new methodology proposed by Macquart {\it et al.}~\cite{Macquart:2020lln} has become widely used in the literature.~In this methodology, both $\rm DM_{IGM}$ and $\rm DM_{host}$ are instead described by probability distribution functions (PDFs), and the model parameters are constrained by maximizing the likelihood.~We will briefly review this methodology in Sec.~\ref{sec2a}.